Homepage / Bullion Coins: Mexican Libertads / 1/4 oz. Mexican Silver Libertad

 The obverse side of the 1/4 oz Silver Libertad displays the National Coat of Arms of Mexico.

-The Coat of Arms depicts the Mexican Golden Eagle perched on top of a cactus with a snake in its beak; this symbolizes Tenochtitlan, the Aztec Capital, now Mexico City.
+The Coat of Arms depicts the Mexican Golden Eagle perched on top of a cactus with a snake in its beak; which symbolizes Tenochtitlan, the Aztec Capital, now Mexico City.

 Below the Golden Eagle is a wreath made from one-half of oak leaves, and the other half is of laurel leaves.